AhmadEleiwa/JEngine/README.md

 ## how to use & requirements
 First of all, the project must run in vs code with these extenstions:
-1. project manager for java extenstins
+1. project manager for java Extension.
-2. java extenstins
+2. java Extension.